TroelsMortensen/CodeLabs/Tutorials/EerToLogical/002 Strong entities.md

 Composite attributes are "flattened", i.e. we get a simple attribute per attribute in the composite.

 Multivalued attributes are handled in a later step, i.e. left out for now.
 This is because the relational database handles multivalued attributes in a special way.
-Remember that each cell in a table, must should a single value.
+Remember that each cell in a table should contain a single value.

 Derived attributes are also included, and marked as derived.